huggingface/optimum-amd/README.md

 **Windows Powershell**

-For Windows Powershell, use the following command to run tests with slow tests enabled:
+For Windows Powershell, use the following command to run the slow tests:

 ```bash
 $env:RUN_SLOW=1; pytest -s -v ./tests/ryzenai/